MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 - SourcePath="\\\server\share\"
 - SourcePath="c:\preload\office"

-### Version attribute (part of Add element) *
+### Version attribute (part of Add element)

 Optional.
 The default is the latest available version of Office.
+When you use the Version attribute, we recommend including the Channel attribute as well.
+If you don't include the Channel attribute, the default channel will be used, which might not match the specified version.

 Example value:

 - Version="16.0.8201.2193"

-* When using the Version attribute, the Channel attribute also needs to be used

 ### OfficeClientEdition attribute (part of Add element)